BlaChang/CS-Portfolio/README.md

 # CS-Portfolio
 Work in Progress Currently!
-(Need to clean up projects for presentation)
+(Need to clean up projects to be uploaded)